MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Upgrade-Option-Same-Hardware.md

 1. If required, detach the node from the storage you're using.
 If you're not sure if you need to detach your storage or how to do it, ask your storage vendor for guidance.

-1. Upgrade the first node with Windows Server 2016.
+1. Upgrade the first node to the tartget Windows Server version.
 Make sure you've added all necessary roles, features, drivers, and security updates.

 1. Create a new cluster that contains the first node. <!--How to do this with PowerShell?
 If not an option, bring back text from Windows Server tab.-->